remileduc/debian-config-perso/README.md

 ufw allow from 192.168.1.0/24 to any app samba comment "Samba IPv4 rule" ufw allow from 2a02:8434:3953:2901::/64 to any app samba comment "Samba IPv6 rule"
 # qBittorrent
-ufw allow from 192.168.1.0/24 to any app qbittorrent comment "qBittorrent IPv4 rule" ufw allow from 2a02:8434:3953:2901::/64 to any app qbittorrent comment "qBittorrent IPv6 rule" ufw allow from 192.168.1.0/24 to any port 8081 comment "qBittorrent WebUI IPv4 rule" ufw allow from 2a02:8434:3953:2901::/64 to any port 8081 comment "qBittorrent WebUI IPv6 rule"
+ufw allow app qbittorrent comment "qBittorrent IPv4 rule" ufw allow from 192.168.1.0/24 to any port 8081 comment "qBittorrent WebUI IPv4 rule" ufw allow app qbittorrent comment "qBittorrent IPv6 rule" ufw allow from 2a02:8434:3953:2901::/64 to any port 8081 comment "qBittorrent WebUI IPv6 rule"
 # KDE Connect
 ufw allow from 192.168.1.0/24 to any port 1714:1764 proto tcp comment "KDE Connect IPv4 TCP rule"